-You’ve done what you can at your current level and need the challenge only a promotion will bring.
+You’ve done everything you can at your current role and need the challenge only a promotion to sales manager will bring.
 But it’s a task easier said than done.

 How do you stand out from your colleagues and distinguish yourself as the only logical choice for the next promotion?

 Well, you’re in luck.
-If you follow the below tips, you’ll be one step closer to that promotion and the benefits it brings.
+I’m going to share 5 crucial (and doable) steps to take you closer to that promotion and the benefits it brings.

 1) Address Your Attitude